Sage-Bionetworks-Workflows/nextflow-infra/CONTRIBUTING.md

 This repository uses the [Pipenv](https://pipenv.pypa.io/) Python package to manage dependencies.
 The main dependencies and their required versions (if applicable) are listed in the [Pipfile](Pipfile) whereas the [Pipfile.lock](Pipfile.lock) lists all recursive dependencies, their versions, and their checksums at the time of generating the lockfile.
 This Pipenv environment is used for [CI/CD](#cicd), but it can also be used for local development and testing.
 Our [contribution guidelines](CONTRIBUTING.md) detail how to set up a local development environment using Pipenv.

+Additional dependencies exist for the [pre-commit hooks](.pre-commit-config.yaml) that we've added to this repository.
+The virtual environments for these hooks are automatically configured when you run `pre-commit`.

 ## Secrets

-The [CI/CD workflow](#cicd) uses secrets stored at the level of the [Sage-Bionetworks-Workflows](https://github.com/Sage-Bionetworks-Workflows) GitHub organization.
-These include the AWS credentials (_i.e._ access key IDs and secret access keys) for IAM users with permission to assume account-specific admin roles, which are used to provision resources.
+The [CI/CD workflow](#cicd) and [Sceptre configurations](#configuration) make use of the following secrets.

+### GitHub Organization Secrets

+The following secrets are the AWS credentials for logging in as the service accounts set up for the CI/CD workflow and assuming an IAM role (see `role-to-assume` in [`aws-deploy.yaml`](.github/workflows/aws-deploy.yaml)).

+- `NEXTFLOW_DEV_CI_ACCESS_KEY`
+- `NEXTFLOW_DEV_CI_SECRET_ACCESS_KEY`
+- `NEXTFLOW_PROD_CI_ACCESS_KEY`
+- `NEXTFLOW_PROD_CI_SECRET_ACCESS_KEY`

+### GitHub Repository Secrets

+The following secrets are access tokens created in our development and production instances of Nextflow Tower.
+They were created using the Google service accounts that we provisioned for creating the Google OAuth clients, `nextflowgdev.dev@sagebase.org` and `nextflowgdev.prod@sagebase.org`, respectively.
+The passwords for these two Google accounts are stored in LastPass under the `Shared-IBC-DPE-Workflows` folder.

+- `TOWER_DEV_TOKEN`
+- `TOWER_PROD_TOKEN`

+### AWS Secrets

-The templates and configurations also leverage secrets stored in AWS Secrets Manager.
-These are retrieved using a [Sceptre resolver](https://github.com/iAnomaly/sceptre-resolver-aws-secrets-manager).
-Most of these secrets are created during deployment ([example](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/blob/db37741e53fa5276b33b24d1af247d8d29bc0e56/templates/nextflow-tower-secret.yaml#L14-L34)), but the following were added manually:
+The following secrets were manually created in AWS Secrets Manager.
+They are used in some [Sceptre configurations](#configuration) and are retrieved using a [Sceptre resolver](https://github.com/iAnomaly/sceptre-resolver-aws-secrets-manager).
+We also create secrets during deployment and store them in Secrets Manager ([example](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/blob/db37741e53fa5276b33b24d1af247d8d29bc0e56/templates/nextflow-tower-secret.yaml#L14-L34)), but these aren't listed here.

 - `nextflow/license`: The paid license key for Nextflow Tower
 - `nextflow/google_oauth_app`: The Google OAuth client credentials